 We need those regular reminders.

-Question: What connection do you see between the God who saved you and your daily provision?
+Tell me what you think: What connection do you see between the God who saved you and your daily provision?
 To leave a comment, just click here.